msatyan/cloud-setup/README.md

 List of users who can able to manage system and develop software.
 The users must be able to use sudo without asking for password for some utils e.g. (tcpdump, docker)

-Example of setup ssh users:
+Example of setup operations an dev users:
 ```yaml
 cloud_ops_users:
   - name: devops